MartinEesmaa/VVCEasy/README.md

 ffplay transcoded.y4m
 ```

-For easy to verify YUV/Y4M, use YUView, open your YUV or Y4M encoded, make sure video size, YUV/Y4M format and frame rate same like from input video file (e.g. MP4, AVI, MKV and others).
+For easy to verify YUV/Y4M, use YUView, open your YUV or Y4M encoded, make sure video size, YUV/Y4M format and frame rate same like from input video file (e.g., MP4, AVI, MKV and others).

 After verifying correctly of your YUV/Y4M video
 Encode with VVENC (Simple settings, example)